Thursday, 26 November 2015

 "So much of the material attributed to [the Buddha]… is so obviously inauthentic that we can suspect almost everything.
 In fact, it seems impossible to establish what the Buddha really taught.
 We can only know what early Buddhists believed he taught."

 And this, as it happens, is very different from what we've been told.
 For example, some of their records maintain that Gautama encountered his famous Four Sights on the way to the forest, where he sat and pondered what he saw.
-Others suggest that the pivotal debate between Mara and Gautama on the eve of his Enlightenment was actually about the Devil's contention that he had no right to strive to end suffering.
+Others suggest that the pivotal debate between Mara and Gautama on the eve of his Enlightenment was actually about the Devil's contention that the young man had no right to strive to end suffering.
 All those statues of him touching the earth, they contend, depict him saying, "Check it out, dipstick: I'm home.
 Go find someone who cares."

 But outdoor practice was hard – even harder than it is now – with dangerous wildlife and tribal warriors still ruling the outback, and the impulse to organise was strong.
 Yet The Kindred Sayings of Kassapa show the Buddha "bemoan[ing] the passing of the forest way of life and criticis[ing] those who depart from it"; he may have gone so far as to advocate a straight-up return to hunter-gathering, according to texts that describe his sangha living off the land, hunting game, and never returning to the Red Dust World.
 The fact that Buddhism spread to new lands precisely as Indian forests were clearcut leads one to wonder what exactly the motivations of those first "missionaries" were.
 (It also throws intriguing light on the Bodhidharma story.
 Canon holds that when asked why he came all the way to China to sit under a tree, he replied: "Because this is the best tree in the world."
 Perhaps his actual words were something like, "Because you still have trees.")